edgedb/easy-edgedb/chapter18/index.md

 }
 ```

 Okay, let's do a migration and then insert an `Account` object.
 Look at all the personal information inside!
+We'd better be careful with this.

 ```
 insert Account {